Frequently Asked Questions about PREP relate to the following topics:

 A. Applications submitted without an assessment or evaluation plan and plans to track the career path of the PREP participants will be considered noncompliant and will not be reviewed.

-A. Eligible institutions include public/state or private institutions of higher education.
+A. Institutional eligibility is specified in the PREP funding opportunity announcement.
 Applicant institutions must be research institutions that have a significant number of faculty mentors with NIH or other extramural support in the biomedical science fields.
 These institutions must have strong Ph.D. programs in the relevant biomedical fields and demonstrated experience in training Ph.D. candidates.
-The institutions must be able to provide the PREP students with challenging, but supportive, peer groups.
+The institutions must be able to provide the PREP participants with excellent, challenging, and supportive peer groups.

-A. PREP participants must be recent baccalaureate graduates in the biomedical sciences and must belong to underrepresented groups in these sciences.
-For groups considered underrepresented in biomedical sciences, see the PREP Program Announcement.
+A. For support with NIGMS funds, PREP participants must be recent baccalaureate graduates in the biomedical sciences and must belong to underrepresented groups or from a disadvantaged background in these sciences.
 These individuals must be U.S. citizens, non-citizen nationals or permanent residents and must have obtained their baccalaureate degrees from an accredited U.S. college or university no longer than 36 months prior to their application to PREP.
-Each institution will set their own student selection criteria, which must be in line with the objectives of the TWD Division and PREP.

-A. No. The individual student development plan must be designed such that students will have to carry out and finish a research project as well as take courses, workshops and/or supplemental instruction that will allow them to enhance their research skills and academic credentials within a 1-year period.
-This is an intensive Ph.D. preparatory program and not a financial assistance program for students who have already been accepted into a Ph.D. program and are just waiting for the enrollment period.
+A. No. The individual participant development plan must be designed such that participants will have to carry out and finish a research project as well as take courses, workshops and/or supplemental instruction that will allow them to enhance their research skills and academic credentials within a 1-year period.

 A. No. Although the institution is allowed to apply for or hold only one PREP award, participation of all departments relevant to biomedical sciences is strongly encouraged.

-A. No, you can only appoint the number allotted for the program.
-Request for additional students must be discussed with the designated TWD Program Director.
+A. No, you can only appoint the number allotted for the program in the notice of award with NIGMS funds.
+Request for additional participants must be discussed with the designated TWD Program Director.

 A. Progress Reports must be submitted following the Streamlined Noncompeting Award Process (SNAP) as defined by the NIH Grants Policy Statement.
 Information about eSNAP is available on the eRA Commons Web site.
 If your institution has never used eSNAP before, please review the eSNAP User Guide [PDF, 1MB] as it has information on how to enable the eSNAP feature for your institution as well as step-by-step instructions on how to submit your annual progress reports electronically.

-A. The funds awarded for any year must be spent in that grant year.
-PREPs now have expanded authority (http://grants.nih.gov/grants/policy/nihgps_2013/nihgps_ch8.htm#_Toc271264924) meaning that unobligated unspent funds for a particular year can be carried over into a new budget period.
-These funds can be rebudgeted within the scope of the PREP program; however, the PI/PD must contact their TWD program official to rebudget any funds originally requested for program-supported participants.
+A. While funds awarded for any year should be spent in that grant year, PREPs now have expanded authority, meaning that unobligated unspent funds for a particular year can be carried over into a new budget period.
+These funds can be rebudgeted within the scope of the PREP program; however, the PI/PD must contact their TWD program official to rebudget any funds originally requested for program-supported participants (e.g. PREP scholar salaries/fringe benefits, tuition, travel etc.).
+Recipients must be sure to address Section G.10 (Unobligated Balance) in the RPPR, if applicable.